-New York City Attorney for Emergency Vehicle Auto Accidents
+New York Emergency Vehicle Accident Attorney

 Drivers of ambulances, police cars, fire engines and other emergency vehicles may violate traffic laws when responding to an emergency.
 Emergency responders are allowed to break the speed limit, run a red light or stop sign, stop or park in areas where stopping or parking would not otherwise be allowed, and more.
 Despite the legal authority for emergency responders to violate traffic laws, they may still be held liable if they strike another vehicle or a pedestrian while driving.
 However, special rules do apply.
 If you are struck by an emergency vehicle, you will need the assistance of a knowledgeable and experienced New York personal injury lawyer to help you get compensation for your damages.